petegordon/pdf_struct_example/README.md

 # pdf_struct_example

-build the devcontainer in vscode
+build the devcontainer in vscode (you can use the vscode devcontainer extension with docker container)

 run the initialize.sh to install pyenv and set environment path